 Why Litz Wire Matters

 Litz wire technology coats each individual strand with enamel to eliminate the skin effect, where high frequencies travel along the outer edges of the conductor, reducing clarity.
-Litz construction ensures uniform signal distribution and protects against oxidation.
+Litz construction ensures uniform signal distribution and protects against oxidation, as seen in the Danube OCC Litz Cable.

 Shielding: Myth or Must-Have?